BL Lacertae objects: attempting to understand a cosmic riddle

 - Black hole jets may be more unpredictable than thought

-When enough material falls towards the centre of a galaxy, first an accretion disc forms – as seen in that wonderful first image of a supermassive black hole from the Event Horizon Telescope, released in 2019 (pictured below) – and then some can be expelled in a rapidly moving jet.
+When enough material falls towards the centre of a galaxy, first an accretion disk forms – as seen in that wonderful first image of a supermassive black hole from the Event Horizon Telescope, released in 2019 (pictured below) – and then some can be expelled in a rapidly moving jet.

 In the case of BL Lac objects, conditions are so extreme that the jets sometimes seem (thanks to a quirk of geometry) to be moving faster than the speed of light.